tbouffard/poc-bonita-submodules/README.md

 To build the project, run `./mvnw install -DskipTests -Ptests,dev`

+Notes about tests
+* we cannot use `-Dmaven.test.skip=true` as some jar with the tests classifier must be built for usage in other modules

 Note about profiles
 * `dev`: for bonita-web, don't build all GWT permutations
 * `tests`: for bonita-engine, build tests jar required by other modules